 Over the last 15 years a number of Bergen groups have succeeded internationally in metal, club and electronic music.
-Currently there is a revival in Norwegian language hip hop and rock.
-Festivals include Ekko (elektronica), Hole in the Sky (metal), Bergenfest (rock and roots).
+Currently there is a revival in Norwegian language hip hop and rock, in addition to major international artists such as Kygo, Alan Walker, Aurora and Sigrid.
+Festivals include Ekko (elektronica), Bergenfest (rock and roots) and Vill, Vill Vest (showcase).
 A growing number of independent labels ensure international sales.
 Brak is the network organization and development agency.

 Jazz clubs are active year-round; Bergen Jazz forum is the largest.
 The Western Norway Jazz Centre is also the national centre for Norwegian jazz abroad and secretariat for the Europe Jazz Network.
 Nattjazz is the most important festival.